How to Stick the Landing After Your Kick-Off Meeting is Over

 A kick-off meeting is really only the first step for your team.
-Here are eleven things you need to do after it’s over to make sure employees follow through and deliver results.
+Here are twelve things you need to do after it’s over to make sure employees follow through and deliver results.

 But what happens next?